giroux2000/SOEN357_Mini_Project/index.md

 ### EMPATHY MAP

+ The empathy map gives us a negative but realistic overview of the situation that too many elders have found themselves to be stuck in during the pandemic.
+Notably, they are socially isolated, they live routine-heavy sedentary and inactive lifestyles, they see and hear only negative or mundane things around them and they miss the way they used to live before quarantine started.

 ![Empathy map](https://raw.githubusercontent.com/giroux2000/SOEN357_Mini_Project/gh-pages/empathy.png 'empathy')

 ### USER GOALS

 Having built user personas and an empathy map, it is now possible to define the user goals.
-These goals are defined in the "goals section of the user journeys and the "gains" section of the empathy map.
+These goals are defined in the "goals" section of the user personas and the "gains" section of the empathy map.
 To summarize, our product should help elders return to a healthier, busier and more active lifestyle, help elders interact with family, friends and new people, and help elders relieve stress.
 These goals, or end results, match the user requirements mentioned previously.

 ## USER JOURNEYS